snsaiphoo/binf6110_assignment4/README.md

 <div align="center">
 <img src="figures/fp_I_H_comparison.png" width=800" height="400"/>
 <br>
-<b>Figure X.  Feature plots of Isg15 and Hes1 expression across timepoints in macrophages. </b> UMAP feature plots showing expression of Isg15 (top) and Hes1 (bottom) across all five timepoints (D02, D05, D08, D14, Naïve).
+<b>Figure 16.
+Feature plots of Isg15 and Hes1 expression across timepoints in macrophages. </b> UMAP feature plots showing expression of Isg15 (top) and Hes1 (bottom) across all five timepoints (D02, D05, D08, D14, Naïve).
 Isg15 expression is notably elevated at D05 and declines by D14, consistent with an early antiviral interferon response.
 Hes1 expression appears more broadly distributed across timepoints, with relatively stable expression into D14, supporting its role in the later regulatory macrophage state identified in the heatmap analysis.
 </div>

 <br>